No tags

 Halo extensions are gentler than most, but they’re not completely risk-free, especially if worn too tightly, too heavily, or too often.
 Here's what to watch for:

-• Tension Considerations: The wire sits on your crown, not your strands, which reduces strain.
-But a tight or heavy halo can still create long-term pressure on your scalp.
+• Tension Considerations: The wire sits on your head, not your hair, which is better.
+But if it's too tight or heavy, it can still put pressure on your scalp over time.

-• Traction Issues: No clips or glue means less pulling, but adjusting the halo too often or wearing it daily can still stress your roots over time.
+• Traction Issues: No clips tugging at your hair is great, but constantly adjusting the halo or wearing it every single day can still mess with your roots.

-• Breakage Factors: Breakage usually happens where the wire touches your hair, especially if you remove it roughly or use heat to blend textures.
+• Breakage Factors: Most breakage happens where the wire sits against your hair, especially if you yank it off or use too much heat when styling.

-• Place It Correctly: Start by sectioning the top layer of your hair from ear to ear.
-Position the halo about one inch behind your hairline, resting the wire above your ears like a headband.
-Then use your fingers or a tail comb to pull your top layer of hair over the wire for a seamless blend
+• Place It Correctly: Section off the top of your hair from ear to ear.
+Put the halo about an inch back from your hairline, sitting above your ears like a headband.
+Then pull your hair over the wire to hide it.

 Wearing a halo the right way only takes a few minutes, and it goes a long way in protecting your strands.